jndiogo/gptbench/README.md

 Here we initialized a blank model with 8 layers, 8 heads, 128 dims for embedding and a block_size of 64.
 See the [Config](#config) and [References](#references) below for help on these config settings.

-After training, a model can be saved and later loaded:
+During training, the model can be automatically saved every n steps, if the evaluated loss is better than before.
+At any time, a model can be manually saved and later loaded:

 ```python
 ben.save(name='skp-today')